avku06/Frontend-of-Exam-Portal-Engage21-/README.md

 ---

-# Frontend of Exam Portal
+# Local Setup of Project

 1. Create a New Folder and clone both Frontend and Backend Repositories inside that folder.